cpjobling/eg-151-microcontrollers/eg-151-assessment-2021-2022.md

 ### Mini-project

 There will be a mini-project which will be assessed by a demonstration of the completed project and a short report.
 The project is designed to be carried out using the resources of the take-away laboratory kit, however additional components e.g. LEDs, resistors, push buttons and so on can be requested from the staff.
-A programme will be provided as a starting point, and students will be required to add additional features as suggested in the project briefing.
+A programme will be provided as a starting point, and you will be required to add additional features as suggested in the project briefing.

 ---